 This involves imaging, such as a CT, MRI, or bone scan.
 However, in cases where PSA is still very low, imaging tests may not provide enough information on which to determine a further course of action.
 So sometimes the next steps are based on the probability (chance) of cure with radiation rather than actually seeing the cancer on scans.
 Newer molecular imaging scans can be done at select centers; these scans including C11-choline (performed in limited clinic centers), F18-fluciclovine (recently FDA approved), and PSMA PET scans (currently performed only in the context of a clinical trial).
-These newer scans likewise can have difficulty in finding tumors at low PSA levels.
+It's important to note that all scans can have difficulty in finding tumors with low PSA levels.